TuckerBWieland/11ty_portfolio/CODING_GUIDE.md

 # Create new component
 # → Create src/_includes/components/component-name.njk
-# → Create src/js/components/component-name.ts (if interactive)
+# → Create src/scripts/components/component-name.ts (if interactive)
 # → Include in src/index.njk
 # → Import TypeScript in base template

 # Add new TypeScript functionality
-# → Write component in src/js/components/
+# → Write component in src/scripts/components/
-# → Define types in src/js/types.ts
+# → Define types in src/scripts/types.ts (if needed)
 # → Import and use in templates

 # Build for production